hwayne/learntla/content/concurrency/example/index.md

 ## The Problem

-As part of your project, you need to scrape BryceTech's API for Widget results.
-Because nothing can be easy, the API has two restrictions you know about:
+As part of your project, you need to call a third party API.
+There are two types of calls you need to make:

-1. The results are paginated.
-If you have more than N results, you will get the first N and a `next` token.
-You need to get all of the results.
+1. A GET for a collection of objects.
+Each call will return some results and, potentially, a pagination token.
-1. The API is ratelimited.
-Any query can return a `PAST_LIMIT` error instead of the results you need.
+1. A GET for a single object, followed by, if necessary, a PUT to update it.

-As part of your requirements, you don't want to make any requests if the limit expires. (more stuff)
+There is a known rate limit of N calls per unit of time on this API, and you do not want to exceed this.
+The first type may make an arbitrary number of calls, but it's less critical and you are comfortable waiting between calls.
+For the second, it will make either 1 or 2 calls; however, being higher priority, you want to _immediately_ update the object if necessary.
+With these constraints in mind, how do you guarantee you never exceed the rate limit?

 ### Initial Design

-We'll start by building an extremely simple skeleton of the pagination and rate limiting logic.
-We store
+We start with the minimum possible case.

 {{% code "tla/init" %}}